nus-cs2103-AY2324S1/ip/docs/README.md

 * List tasks whose end date is before one week from now
 * List all tasks whose end date is before a specified date

+Format:
+List all tasks
+`list`

+List tasks whose end date is before one week from now `list now`

+List all tasks whose end date is before a specified date `list <YYYY-MM-DD>`

 Example of usage:

 List all tasks